jimmychu0807/semaphore-msa-modules/README.md

 - [ERC-7579](https://eips.ethereum.org/EIPS/eip-7579): [overview](https://erc7579.com/)
 - [ERC-7780](https://eips.ethereum.org/EIPS/eip-7780)

 ## Contributions

 Thanks to the following folks on discussing about this project and helps along:

-- [Saleel](https://github.com/saleel) on initiating this idea with [Semaphore Wallet](https://github.com/saleel/semaphore-wallet), showing me that the idea is feasible.
+- [Saleel P](https://github.com/saleel) on initiating this idea with [Semaphore Wallet](https://github.com/saleel/semaphore-wallet), showing me that the idea is feasible.
-- [Cedoor](https://github.com/cedoor) & [Vivian](https://github.com/vplasencia) on Semaphore development and their opinions.
+- [Cedoor](https://github.com/cedoor) and [Vivian Plasencia](https://github.com/vplasencia) on Semaphore development and their opinions.
 - [John Guilding](https://github.com/JohnGuilding) on the discussion, support, and review of the project.
 - [Konrad Kopp](https://github.com/kopy-kat) on the support of using [ModuleKit](https://github.com/rhinestonewtf/modulekit) framework which this module is built upon, and answering my question on some details of ERC-4337 standard.